-There are a wide range of criteria that can be used for prioritization and each organization and project will typically use some type of weighted average to determine the priority.
-Enterprise Architect has flexible and complete support for requirement prioritization as each element has a built in Priority property that can be set to indicate its priority, allowing the user to select the allocated priority from a drop down list
+A wide range of criteria can be used for prioritization, and each organization and project will typically use some type of weighted average to determine the priority.
+Enterprise Architect has flexible and complete support for requirement prioritization, as each element has a built in 'Priority' property that can be set to indicate its priority, by selecting the appropriate value from a drop down list.

-The list of priorities is conveniently pre-loaded when you install Enterprise Architect but these can be edited or completely revised to suit an organization or project.
-They can even be imported as reference data from a previous project or if the current project was created based on a template the organization's priorities could be pre-loaded from the base model.
+The list of priorities is conveniently pre-loaded when you install Enterprise Architect, but these values can be edited or completely revised to suit your organization or project.
+They can even be imported as reference data from a previous project or, if the current project was created based on a template, the organization's priorities could be pre-loaded from the base model.